 Cartilage is flexible connective tissue that sometimes acts as a cushion between the bones in the body’s joints.
 When cartilage is damaged, it usually cannot repair itself as well as other parts of the body can.
-As a result, patients with multiple knee injuries might find themselves with seriously damaged and reduced cartilage in their injured joints.
+As a result, patients in Los Angeles with multiple knee injuries might find themselves with seriously damaged and reduced cartilage in their injured joints.
 This can cause chronic pain, and it severely limits the ability to perform the daily tasks that many of us take for granted.

 What Is ACI Surgery?

 Autologous Chondrocyte Implantation (ACI) is a surgical technique that was developed in the 1980s, designed to help replace areas of cartilage that are missing because of injury, or wear and tear.
 Steven Meier, MD, director of Meier Orthopedic Sports and Regenerative Medicine, is currently one of the few orthopedic surgeons in Los Angeles that perform ACI surgery.